taming-the-state-in-react/taming-the-state-in-react/manuscript/00-foreword/02-requirements.md

 *v4.0.5
 ~~~~~~~~

 When you read the Road to learn React, you should be familiar with the setup already.
-The book gives you also a short introduction into the npm ecosystem on the command line.
+The book gives you a short introduction into the npm ecosystem on the command line too.